de-soot/de-soot.github.io/README.md

 # About

-A place on the internet where I write about my projects and host some live demos or video demonstrations if there are any.
+A place on the internet where I write about my write about my interests, hobbies, and projects.

 # Usage
 ## Visit Online